pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 ```

 If everything was installed successfully, the screen will display the latest version of the Node.js programming language.
-We’ll be needing a few additional instruments - use the following commands to install them as well:
+We'll be needing a few additional instruments - use the following commands to install them as well:

 ```bash
 # Install typescript compiler